tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 Next you select backup schedule time, for my test I entered 10:00hrs but normally you may run this in the evening really dependent on your database activity.

-For the backup source and target destination you will have to ensure that you have enough space to hold the incremental backups.
+For the backup source and target destination you will have to ensure that you have enough space to hold the incremental backups, for at least a few days.

 Once you have entered all the details click on the “SAVE” button, the tool will attempt to create the directory if it does not exist.
-Once the save is succefully the button turned green then we can click on the proceed button and you will be prompted for confirmation.
+Once the save is successful the button turns green then we are able to click on the proceed button and you will be prompted for confirmation.

 <img title="" src="images/Selection_040.png" />